-The second part of the above paragraph is not enforced in the case of antiblocking apparatus.
+The second part of the above paragraph is not enforced in the case of anti-blocking apparatus.

 - 3. The audible signals will consist either of a short ring, or of a continuous note which will be automatically limited to two seconds.
 Either sort of sound will occur whenever a visual signal appears.
 The sound signal must be identical for both sides of the apparatus. - 4.
 After registering a touch off target, the apparatus must no longer be able to register a subsequent touch on target on the same side of the apparatus. - 5.
 Conversely, after a touch has been registered on target, the apparatus must not register any subsequent touch which arrives off target on the same side of the apparatus. - 6.
 No priority must be indicated between a touch registered against one competitor and a touch registered against his opponent. - 7.
-Conversely, after a lapse of a period of time X (which bears no relationship to 'fencing time' which is the basis of judging according to the conventions governing foil fencing) after the first signal given by the apparatus, the latter must ignore all signals for subsequent touches.
-The central apparatus must be capable of being regulated for the period of time between 700 and 800 milliseconds.
+After a period of time of 300 milliseconds (+/- 25 milliseconds tolerance) after the first hit signaled by the apparatus (this period of time bears no relationship to 'fencing time' which is the basis of judging according to the conventions governing foil fencing), the latter must ignore all signals for subsequent hits.